vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 You have to part from the old self, <br>
 you can't just put it on the shelf. <br>
 That self is slain and is no more."

+She and He give sense to the path. <br>
+I don't know if I can tell Him <br>
+'bout my falls, 'cause He will get grim, <br>
+so I would see His scorn or wrath.

+He would say that life is a fall <br>
+to the death, a rule He can't bend. <br>
+That I'll lose and die at the end. <br>
+But when I fall He sees me crawl.

 [...]